isaacs/rimraf/README.md

 - The function returns a `Promise` instead of taking a callback.
 - Built-in glob support removed.
 - Functions take arrays of paths, as well as a single path.
-- Native implementation used by default when available.
+- Native implementation used by default when available, except on Windows, where this implementation is faster and more reliable.
 - New implementation on Windows, falling back to "move then remove" strategy when exponential backoff for `EBUSY` fails to resolve the situation.